liuprestin/quote-gen/Readme.md

 - also note how they break functions down - based on what is wanted.
 Ie. we want the quotes to be random - so we can break the request down by another function...

+implementing html<-->js connection
+be aware of dom how how ids and classes are accessed declare at the beginning: eg. const quoteContainer = document.getElementById('quote-container');

 quotes api
 - plenty online
 - https://type.fit/api/quotes